sumon5984/X-kira-pair-new/replit.md

 # Overview

-A modern, animated portfolio website built with Next.js 16 showcasing a developer's work, skills, experience, and contact information.
-The site features advanced animations powered by Framer Motion, a clean minimal design with TailwindCSS, and centralized configuration through a single JSON file.
-The project emphasizes visual appeal through custom cursors, parallax effects, animated backgrounds, and smooth page transitions.
+A WhatsApp bot pairing website built with Next.js 16 featuring Firebase-based user verification system.
+The site includes a public pairing page (/pair-pro) that verifies users against a Firebase database before allowing access, and an admin panel (/admin) for managing user verification.
+The project emphasizes security with header-based authentication and session management.

 # User Preferences